3 min read

 Adobe’s Creative Cloud looks a lot like Creative Suite 6.
 There are new features.
 Some border on revolutionary.
-Yet overall, the experience isn’t much different from what went before.
+Yet overall, the Adobe Creative experience isn’t dramatically different from what went before.

 So why have almost 40,000 customers signed a petition against Adobe Creative Cloud?

 The customer backlash is because Adobe has moved to a subscription-only model that makes already expensive software more expensive.
-It doesn’t help that the company has a near monopoly on the software used by design professionals.
+It doesn’t help that Adobe has a near monopoly on the software used by design professionals.

 Adobe Creative Cloud standard

 Yes, there are alternatives, but they are often unsatisfactory and rarely as comprehensive.
-And anyway, these tools are the industry standard.
-Many people can’t work without them.
+And anyway, Adobe's tools are the industry standard.
+You can’t realistically work without them.

 Adobe’s cloud pricing model is more expensive than being able to buy the software piecemeal as needed.